dbt-labs/docs.getdbt.com/website/docs/docs/contributing/oss-expectations.md

 - **Contributor License Agreement** (CLA): This ensures that we can merge your code, without worrying about unexpected implications for the copyright or license of open source dbt software.
 For more details, read: ["Contributor License Agreements"](contributor-license-agreements)
 - **Changelog:** In projects that include a number of changes in each release, we need a reliable way to signal what's been included.
 The mechanism for this will vary by repository, so keep an eye out for notes about how to update the changelog.

 **If my PR is lingering...?** This happens, despite our best efforts—we promise it’s not intentional!
-If it’s been more than two weeks, we’d encourage you to comment, reminding us that you’re awaiting review—for best results, say what in particular you’d like feedback on, and explain what would it mean to you to have this merged in.
+If it’s been more than two weeks, we’d encourage you to leave a comment tagging `@dbt-labs/oss-maintainers`. reminding us that you’re awaiting review.
+For best results, say what in particular you’d like feedback on, and explain what would it mean to you to have the change merged in.